-The Department of Employment, Small Business and Training was established in December 2017 with responsibilities drawn from other agencies.
+The Department of Youth Justice, Employment, Small Business and Training was established in May 2023.

 The department recognises the important relationship between employment outcomes, strong small businesses and a skilled workforce to the wellbeing of Queenslanders and their communities.